amercier/php-cli-helpers/docs/api-parameter.md

 `Cli\Helpers\Exception\MissingParameterValue` exception because
 the options '-p/--password' requires a value.

-Executing this with `my-script.php -u myname -p password --passsword password` will result in a `Cli\Helpers\Exception\ConflictingParameters` exception because the options '-p/--password' cannot be used with the short and long switches
+Executing this with `my-script.php -u myname -p password --password password` will result in a `Cli\Helpers\Exception\ConflictingParameters` exception because the options '-p/--password' cannot be used with the short and long switches